-"Realizing this it appeared to be my duty in a spirit of true friendliness no less to Spain than to the Cubans who and some call it smallpox; but all have so much to lose by the prolonga ion agree that there is absolutely no dan- of the struggle, to bring about an imme
+"Realizing this it appeared to be my duty in a spirit of true triendliness no less to Spain than to the Cubans who have so much to lose by the prolonga ion of the struggle, to bring about an imme diate termination of the war."

-The President then sreaks of his last efforts at negotiations with Spain which were futile, and which he says brought - While carelessly handling a him to the end of all that he could do on
+The President then speaks of his last efforts at negotiations with Spain which were futile, and which he says brought him to the end of all that he could do on

-The President says the only hope of relonger be endured is the enforced pacification of the island.
+The President says the only hope of relief from a condition which can no longer be endured is the enforced pacification of the island.

-The request for authority to stop the
+The request for sauthority to stop the war is as follows:

-"In view of these facts and of these conditions I ask Congress to authorize and empower the President to take measures to secure a full and final termination of hostilities between the government of Spain and the people of Cuba and to secure in the island the establishment of a stable government capable of maintaining order and observing its international obligations, ensuring peace and tranquility and the security of its citizens, as well as our own, and to use the military and naval forces of the United States as may be necessary for these purposes."
+"In view of these facts and of these con ditions I ask Congress to authorize and empower the President to take measures curs in the island the establishment of a stable government capable of maintaining order and observing its international obligations, ensuring peace and tranquility and the security of its citizens, as well as our own, and to use the military and be necessary for these purposes."